 We were also very appreciative of the National Rugby League’s support for the headspace Yarn Safe campaign for Aboriginal and Torres Strait Islander young people.

-In 2016, headspace was the Charity of Choice for Funlab’s Strike Bowling.
-In 2017, Funlab extended the partnership to their other venues, Holey Moley and Sky Zone.
-This partnership sees selected headspace centres linked up with their local Funlab venues, who support these centres through awareness and fundraising activities.
+Since 2016, headspace has been Funlab’s Charity of Choice.
+This partnership sees selected headspace centres linked up with their local Funlab venues that support these centres through awareness and fundraising activities.

-During Funlab’s inaugural National Fun Day in October 2017, all donations made throughout the day at Strike Bowling Bar, Holey Moley and Skyzone venues were donated to headspace and matched by Funlab.
+In October 2017, Funlab launched Day of Fun – a day of awareness raising for youth mental health and fundraising for headspace.
+During Day of Fun, all donations made throughout the day at Strike Bowling Bar, Holey Moley and Skyzone venues is donated to headspace National and participating headspace centres.

 Jellis Craig Foundation